cityofaustin/projects/_projects/bloomberg-iteam-displacement/about/overview.md

 As economic prosperity and Austin’s frequent listing as one of the best places to live make it an increasingly attractive community, population increases have resulted in [rising property values](https://www.austintexas.gov/sites/default/files/files/NHCD/Strategic_Housing_Blueprint_4.24.17__reduced_.pdf).
 However, not all share in Austin’s prosperity.
 This dynamic has resulted in gentrification, the process by which higher income households displace low income residents of a neighborhood, changing the essential character of that neighborhood.
 According to a study by the University of Toronto, Austin ranks first amongst cities of 1 million residents or more in being the [most economically segregated](http://martinprosperity.org/media/Segregated%20City.pdf).

+### Gentrification and displacement

+**A recent [research study by the University of Texas at Austin](http://sites.utexas.edu/gentrificationproject/) identified that out of 200 neighborhoods, 16 are “actively gentrifying,” and 23 more that are at risk of gentrification.** The UT study identified that most vulnerable residents in those neighborhoods (those who have low-income, are people of color, have not achieved a bachelor’s degree are higher, are families with children in poverty, and whose housing status are renters) are most likely to experience displacement.

+In his 2018 State of the City Address, [Mayor Adler said](http://www.mayoradler.com/mayor-adlers-state-of-the-city-address-part-8/) “We cannot repeat the mistakes of the past any more than we can afford the cost that the status quo is imposing on our community.
+Our job is to prevent an unacceptable future.
+After years of unimplemented ideas, we need to do something to address displacement.”

 ## iTeam Grant Requirements